Work with us

 We are a home for collaboration.
 As an organisation our values are: Open, Brave, Hopeful and Resourceful.

-Our aim is to be welcoming and accessible.
+Our aim is to be welcoming, inclusive and accessible.
 We recognise that wider knowledge and perspectives are needed to achieve this.
-We're working to make our staff team, trustees and audiences representative of our city and wider society.
+We're working to make our team and audiences inclusive and representative of our city and wider society.

-We actively encourage applications from people from ethnically diverse cultural backgrounds with lived experience of racism, and/or people who are disabled, Deaf/deaf, or neurodivergent and from a range of socio-economic backgrounds, as well those whose experiences cut across these identities. *
+We actively encourage applications from people from the Global Majority, people who are disabled, D/deaf and neurodivergent, and people from lower socio-economic backgrounds, as well those whose experiences expand and cut across these identities.